functionland/fx-blox/docs/grants/rocketpool-round-5.md

-## Mobile App interface for Smart Node
+## Mobile App Interface for Smart Node

 ### What is the work being proposed?
  - Context about blox and hardware infrastructure